 #TweakTip: This process is best attempted after thorough research is done within your existing community.
 Creating more than one persona, with the help of a reputable agency, like Tweak Marketing Agency, will help you get a well-rounded view of the people you're targeting and leave you with a ton of insight, information, strategies and ideas on how to best reach your community.

 To sum it all up, user profiles give us information about individual users while community personas give us information about the community as a whole.
 Community personas can be used as part of the creative process to help inform product strategy and design decisions.

 If you're looking for more information about persona creation, or want some help getting started, Tweak Marketing Agency is here for you!
-We are a Door County Agency, with unique insights into the ways, culture and tradition in this glorious region!
+We are a Door County Agency, with unique insights into the ways, DC tourism, culture and tradition in this glorious region!